top of page

 "What causes MBD?"

-Metabolic Bone Disease can be caused by a number of imbalances within the body.
+Metabolic Bone Disease can be caused by nutritional and vitamin imbalances.
 Typically, for reptiles/frogs, it is caused by deprivation of proper UVB lighting and Calcium, but an imbalance of D3 and phosphorus can also cause MBD to materialize.
-This is why proper UVB, a T5OH tube bulb, a healthy varied diet, and supplements such as calcium, vitamin A, and vitamin D3 are important to avoid MBD.
+This is why proper UVB, a T5OH tube bulb, a healthy, varied diet, and supplements calcium, vitamin A, and vitamin D3 are important and necessary.

 "How does MBD affect frogs?"